clean. sustainable. feasible. biogas.

 - Production of biogas is non-polluting; no oxygen or other source is required.

 Biogas is more than energy: it plays a vital role in the circular economy where food security and sustainable agriculture go hand in hand with a healthy environment, the protection of ground and surface waters, a meaningful use of natural resources and the control of climate change effects.

 Capturing the greenhouse gas methane, substituting fossil and vehicle fuels, and replacing mineral fertilizers by digestate: the introduction of biogas usage delivers solutions that are central to ensuring environmental sustainability.

 waste and communities. waste2energy.

 By employing biogas solutions, visionary and progressive municipalities, communities, or industrial zones can attain energy independency while at the same time tackling some of today’s worst environmental problems, such as lixivia, odor, birds, and flies on waste dumps.
 The operators will dramatically lower their costs, not only for energy but also for treating and discharging waste.

-pls read community services.
+pls read organic waste.